Help with your mortgage and other loan repayments

 Useful to know

-- Worried about your credit rating – Your credit score won’t be affected during the payment freeze, as long as you get it agreed in advance.
-If you asked for a payment freeze and missed a payment while you were waiting for the answer, you should ask your lender or provider to work with the credit ratings agencies to make sure there is no negative impact on your credit rating.
+- Worried about your credit rating – Your credit score won’t be affected during the payment holiday, as long as you get it agreed in advance.
+If you asked for a payment holiday and missed a payment while you were waiting for the answer, you should ask your lender or provider to work with the credit ratings agencies to make sure there is no negative impact on your credit rating.

 - You should get a quick decision – There is a fast track approval process in place and you should not need to provide evidence or have an affordability test.